andre-st/andre-st.github.io/COOKING.md

 I usually:
 - prefer soft water
-- use 2 filters (not rinsed with warm water anymore, although said to prevent "paper taste")
+- use 2 filters (not rinsed with hot water anymore, although said to prevent "paper taste" and help sticking in the filter cap)
 - level the coffee bed in the Aeropress (shake it etc)
 - serve at 60&deg;C
 - drink black coffee (no milk, no suggar)